Center for Data and Visualization Sciences (CDVS)

 Heureka Labs leverages data science to find patterns in complex data to gain information and understanding.
 The data science efforts of Heureka Labs provides teaching materials that are specific to a student’s or group’s needs or interests, and offers classes and meetups in data science topics open to anyone.
 Heureka Labs is an initiative of the Hirschey lab in the Duke Molecular Physiology Institute, and the Departments of Medicine and Pharmacology & Cancer Biology at Duke University led by Matthew Hirschey, PhD and open to all.

 The Innovation Co-Lab is a creativity incubator, focused on exploring how new and emerging technologies can fundamentally reshape the research, academic, and service missions of the university.
 Working with our innovation-minded colleagues around campus, we’re building a model program that will elevate and inspire members of the Duke Community who are solving problems, big and small, through our ever-changing technological environment.
+The Co-Lab offers a variety of technology training workshops, several digital fabrication studios, and many other resources to explore your creativity.
 Students, faculty, and staff of all backgrounds, interests, and skill-sets are encouraged to participate.

-The Innovation Co-Lab is run by the Duke University Office of Information Technology (OIT) and the Center for Instructional Technology (CIT).
+The Innovation Co-Lab is run by the Duke University Office of Information Technology (OIT).

 Science & Society